IdetaAutomation/JoinIdeta/README.md

 Find the appropriate email address where to contact us.

-You do not need to have the qualities requested in the code.
+You do not need to have the qualities mentioned in the code.
 This is just part of the test :-) Just find the right email(s).

 Think !
 All info are in the repo.